armujahid/tyk-docs/tyk-docs/content/api-management/api-management.md

 Tyk API Management deployment options are comprised of the various [open and closed source](/docs/tyk-stack/) components.

-Which one is right for your organization depends on your requirements and preferences.
+Which one is right for your organisation depends on your requirements and preferences.
 Please contact us for help:

-{{< button href="https://tyk.io/contact/" color="green" content="Contact us" >}}
+{{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}

 |                          | [Open Source][11]  |   [Self-Managed][12]     |  [Cloud][13]
 |--------------------------|--------------|--------------------|---------